Co-curricular programs to complement classroom learning

 Every Barker student enjoys the benefits of a broad, well-rounded co-curricular program that includes creative and performing arts, sport, STEAM, debating, service and leadership development.
 Our focus is on providing the best possible co-curricular programs to complement the learning that occurs in the classroom.
 Our IGNITE program runs twice a week and enriches the learning of our students.

 For our Junior School students, compulsory Saturday sport commences from Year 3.
 All students participate in skill development sessions every week, with a gross motor skills program for our youngest members of the Junior School.
+In 2019 two new initiatives for our Pre-K to Year 3 students were introduced that focus on developing the core fundamental movement skills in our students.
+These are the building blocks for more complex and specialised skills our students will need throughout their lives to participate in different games and sports.
+The Girls Got Game program has been uniquely designed for our Year 3 female students and focuses on improving movement patterns through fun games and challenging obstacle courses.
 Barker is part of the Independent Primary School Heads Association (IPSHA) and students participate in a range of sports with other schools.
 IPSHA provides a pathway for our talented sports people to progress to representative levels beyond the School.

 Barker has one of the largest school ensemble programs in Australia.
 The School employs excellent instrumental and vocal teachers and our Junior School students are involved in the Music program from Pre-K with lessons by experienced Music staffevery week.
 Acompulsory instrumental program commences in Year 2 and continues until Year 6.
-All students are encouraged to sing as part of their classroom music curriculum and students may also audition for the Copeland Choir, which in 2016 won the John Lamble Australasian Choral Championship and were runners-up at the Australian National Eisteddfod.
+All students are encouraged to sing as part of their classroom music curriculum and students may also audition for the Copeland Choir, which in 2018 received a Platinum award for their performance in the Open Choirs section of the National Eisteddfod held in Canberra.

 All students are involved in the Outdoor Education program and these experiences include: